anderslarssonvbg/fiber-api/README.md

 						...
 					],
 					"price": {
-						"status": "ESTIMATED", // "ESTIMATED", "OFFER".
-Estimated price can be delivered in synchronous answer and then be overridden by an offer in an asynchronous answer
+						"status": "ESTIMATED", // "'ESTIMATED', 'OFFER'.
+Estimated price can be delivered in synchronous answer and then be overridden by an offer in an asynchronous answer"
 						"oneTimeFee": 15100.0,
 						"monthlyFee": 1200.0,
 						"items": [